NFL Rumors: Colin Kaepernick Reportedly ‘In The Best Shape Of His Life’ And Training Every Day

 — B/R Gridiron (@brgridiron) June 9, 2020

 While Kaepernick’s situation has remained unchanged despite a late-2019 workout and various rumors linking him to teams in need of a quarterback, NBC Sports Bay Area observed that the recent protests in the aftermath of George Floyd’s death have “brought new attention” to the former 49ers star’s actions from the 2016 season.
-TMZ Sports also brought up comments made by NFL commissioner Roger Goodell last week, where he suggested the league didn’t properly handle “peaceful protesters” — seemingly a reference to Kaepernick and other players who kneeled during the national anthem.
+TMZ Sports also brought up comments made by NFL commissioner Roger Goodell last week, where he suggested the league didn’t properly handle “peaceful protesters” — seemingly a reference to Kaepernick and other players who knelt during the national anthem.

 “If Kaepernick is going to get another chance to play in the NFL, he’s making sure he’s ready for the opportunity,” the former outlet wrote.